 But genuine expressions of gratitude are meant to be shared.
-There are so many unique ways to say thank you that there’s no reason why your appreciation shouldn’t delight customers, even when it’s done on a shoestring.
+There are so many unique ways to thank your customers that there’s no reason why your appreciation shouldn’t delight, even when it’s done on a shoestring.

 Free PDF: 25 Ways to Thank Your Customers

 Ready to turn customers into advocates?
 Download this handy guide to building a loyal customer base.